Dreaming Big After Stroke

 “Shepherd Center treats patients of all ages, but often sees people who are on the earlier side of the spectrum for stroke, so technology is more comfortable for them,” says Lauren Greenfeld, PT, DPT, NCS, physical therapy manager in Shepherd Center’s inpatient Acquired Brain Injury (ABI) Program.
 “People tend to accept concrete feedback from a machine, and for today’s patients, technology can be really engaging because it has the ‘cool’ factor.”

 Here’s a look at some of the technology Shepherd Center uses to help patients recover during rehabilitation for stroke, as well as brain and spinal cord injuries.
+(Note that not all pieces of equipment are available in all Shepherd Center rehabilitation programs and locations.)

 WAVE® – The WAVE machine offers full-body vibration and allows for improved strength, balance and flexibility, all of which can be affected by stroke.
 It also enhances blood circulation and can help restore muscle fibers that might have been damaged by stroke.